W3rni0/RACTF_2020/readme.md

 ![](assets//images//really_small_algorithm_1.png)

-in the last challenge I tried to explain how RSA works, this time I will try (and hopefully won't fail misearably) to exalain why RSA works, for that we need to talk about factors, factors are numbers which can be divided only by 1 and themself (we are talking about whole numbers), we have discovered that there are infinitly many factors and that we can represent any number as the multiplication of factors, but, we havent found an efficient way to found out which factors make up a number, and some will even argue that there isn't an efficient way to do that (P vs. NP and all that fiasco), which means that if we take a big number, it will take days, months and even years to find out the factors which makes him, but, we have discovered efficient ways to find factors, so if I find 2 factors, which are favorably big, I multiply them and post the multiplication of them on my feed to the public, it will take a lot of time for people to discover the factors that make up my number.
-But, and a big but, if they have a database of numbers and the factors that make them up they can easily find the factors for each numbers I will post, and as I explained before, if we can the factors we can easily calculate phi and consequently calculate d, the private key of RSA, and break the cipher, right now there are databases (listed below) with all the numbers up to 60 digits (if I remember correctly), which is a lot but not enough to break modern RSA encryptions, but if we look at the challenge's parameters, we can see that n is awefully small, small enough that it most be in some databases, for that challenge I used factordb.com to search for factors:
+in the last challenge I tried to explain how RSA works, this time I will try (and hopefully won't fail misearably) to exalain why RSA works, for that we need to talk about factors, factors are numbers which can be divided only by 1 and themself (we are only talking about whole numbers), we have discovered that there are infinitly many factors and that we can represent any number as the multiplication of factors, but, we havent discovered an efficient way to find out which factors make up a number, and some will even argue that there isn't an efficient way to do that (P vs. NP and all that), which means that if we take a big number, it will take days, months and even years to find out the factors which makes it, but, we have discovered efficient ways to find factors, so if I find 2 factors, which are favorably big, I multiply them and post the result on my feed to the public, it will take a lot of time for people to discover the factors that make up my number.
+But, and a big but, if they have a database of numbers and the factors that make them up they can easily find the factors for each numbers I will post, and as I explained before, if we can the factors we can easily calculate phi and consequently calculate d, the private key of RSA, and break the cipher, right now there are databases (listed below) with have the factors to all the numbers up to 60 digits (if I remember correctly), which is a lot but not enough to break modern RSA encryptions, but if we look at the challenge's parameters, we can see that n is awefully small, small enough that it most be in some databases, for that challenge I used factordb.com to search for factors:

 ![](assets//images//really_small_algorithm_2.png)